-Over the last 12 months, supply chain problems in the United States have escalated to unprecedented levels.
+Over the last 12 months, supply chain challenges in the United States have escalated to unprecedented levels.
 Warehouses are full, new stock is arriving, and there’s nowhere to put it.
 At intermodal terminals on the coasts and inland, a shortage of chassis is making it difficult to move shipping containers.

 As a result, warehouse managers have no choice but to stack containers in open areas at the terminal.
 And that’s where these containers stay, for days at a time, until a drayage driver comes along to collect one.
 It’s at the bottom of a stack five containers high, and it’ll take time to move and load it.

 This is the broken supply chain world we’re living in.
 With Christmas around the corner, the movement of goods throughout the U.S. has stagnated, and it’s anybody’s guess when the bottleneck will clear.

 For insight into how supply chain challenges are playing out in America’s rail yards, we spoke with Gerry Bisaillon, a veteran of the railroad industry.
 Bisaillon currently works as Senior Vice President Optimization, Design, and Consulting at Remprex, a company that specializes in the gate automation, lift operation, facility design, and engineering of intermodal terminals and ports.